ministryofjustice/hmpps-architecture-as-code/README.md

 This repository defines two workspaces:

-- [Custody][workspace-custody], for systems and people related to prisons
+- [Prison][workspace-prison], for systems and people related to prisons
-- [Rehabilitation][workspace-rehabilitation], for systems and people related to probation
+- [Probation][workspace-probation], for systems and people related to probation

 :warning: There is no workspace linking in the Structurizr library yet (as of 16/June/2020); so there is some duplication.